bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/run.rst

 .. literalinclude:: ivy.yaml
    :language: yaml

-Provide a valid licence file in the same folder with the name :file:`licence.lic`.
+Provide a valid license file in the same folder with the name :file:`licence.lic`.
 If you don't do that than this example should still work but the Axon Ivy Engine will run in :ref:`demo mode <demo-mode>`.